-The day of our saddle fitting with Custom Saddlery finally arrived.
+The day of my saddle fitting with Custom Saddlery finally arrived!

 Things weren’t looking good with a steady rain falling on a cool and rather miserable day.
 Robyn arrived pulling her Custom Saddlery trailer and opened it up to reveal a mixture between a mobile saddle shop and a repair shop.
 There were dozens of saddles of various shapes, sizes and colors giving me an overwhelming amount of choices.